Yassa-Makram/E-Bookstore-Management-System/README.md

 # E-Bookstore Management System

-Simple and secure Java app to manage your bookstore.
-Built it to handle the basics—books, authors, and publishers—without the headache of manual database entries.
+Simple and secure Java application for managing books, authors, and publishers using Java Swing and MySQL.

--> Why this is different
+## Key Features

-* Security first: Used `PreparedStatement` everywhere.
-No SQL injection risks here.
+* Security first: Uses `PreparedStatement` to reduce SQL injection risks.
-* CRUD ready: Covers all the basics: Add, update, delete, and search.
+* CRUD operations: Add, update, delete, and search records.
-* Lightweight: Runs on standard Java Swing and MySQL, so it’s easy to set up.
+* Lightweight: Built with standard Java Swing and MySQL.

+## Technologies Used

+* Java
+* Java Swing
+* MySQL
+* JDBC

--> Quick Start
+## Quick Start

 1. Get XAMPP (or any MySQL server) up and running.
-2. Run the SQL script included to set up your tables.
+2. Run the SQL script to create the required tables.
-3. Tweak the connection strings in the code to match your DB credentials.
+3. Update the database credentials in the source code.
-4. You're good to go.
+4. Run the application.

+## Author

+Yassa Makram